-- + Use these two sheets to help young people set goals for getting a job. - + Help them to think about what their ideal job is (it doesn't matter if this is not realistic) and then help them to think through the skills they have and the skills they need to help them achieve this. - + For example, if they want to be a doctor, they might be someone who cares or supports other people, but they will need an education to achieve it? - + What will help them get this job?
-What might hold them back?
-What skills should they work on to help move them towards this goal?
+- ★ Think about what your ideal job is.
+Then think about what skills or knowledge you might need to have this job. - ◆ Identify what skills or knowledge you have already and identify where you might need to develop in these areas to get this job. - ♣ For example, if you want to be a doctor, you might be someone who cares or supports other people, but might you need a formal qualification to get this job? - ★ Ask yourself What will help you get this job?
+What might hold you back?
+What skills should you work on to help move you towards this goal?

-WHAT WILL GET ME THIS JOB?
+WHAT WILL GET ME ' THIS JOB?